 Additional Deduction of INR 50,000 for Investment in NPS

 Contribution to the NPS comes under Section 80C, wherein you claim a tax deduction of INR 1,50,000.
 But, you can claim an additional deduction of INR 50,000 for your investments in the National Pension System (NPS).

 The sum you receive as an inheritance under a Will is not subject to taxation in India.
 So, as a result, you will not attract tax in India on this wealth.

 Tax on Earnings Through P2P Lending

 In P2P lending, investors earn income in the form of interest on the amount they lend.
-The fixed maturity peer-to-peer investment plan from LenDenClub offers up to 10–12%* annual returns on your investment.
+The Fractional Matchmaking Peer-to-Peer Plan from LenDenClub offers up to 10–12%* annual returns on your investment.
 Similar to the interest earned on any other instrument, such as a fixed deposit, the interest income in P2P lending is also taxable.
 Lenders’ interest income from peer-to-peer lending comes under “income from other sources” and becomes a part of their taxable income.